Why Humans Build

 There's a question most builders never stop to ask themselves.

 Not "what should I build."
-That one's easy.
+That's easy.
 Not "how do I build it."
-That's just engineering.
+That's engineering.
 The question is simpler and harder at the same time:

 Why build anything at all?

-A person could live a perfectly fine life without ever building something.
-Most do.
+You can live a perfectly fine life without ever making something.
+Most people do.
 They consume, observe, participate in systems other people made.
 Nothing wrong with that.
-The world needs people who use things just as much as it needs people who make them.
+The world needs people who use things as much as it needs people who make them.

 The easy answers